 Intravenous Immunoglobulin (IVIG)

-Intravenous Immunoglobulin (IVIG) and Subcutaneous Immunoglobulin (SCIG) are therapies prepared from a pool of immunoglobulins (antibodies) from the plasma of thousands of healthy donors.
-Immunoglobulins are made by the immune system of healthy people to fight off infections.
-IVIG/SCIG does not increase the risk for infection.
-IVIG/SCIG work to prevent the body from attacking itself and to decrease several types of bodily inflammation.
-It is considered safe for use during pregnancy and breastfeeding.
+Intravenous immunoglobulin (IVIG) and subcutaneous immunoglobulin (SCIG) are treatments made from a pool of immunoglobulins (antibodies) from the blood (plasma) of thousands of healthy donors.
+Immunoglobulins are normally made by the immune system of healthy people to help fight infections.

-IVIG is used for many autoimmune conditions such as Kawasaki’s disease in children, dermatomyositis, polymyositis, and systemic lupus erythematosus.
+IVIG/SCIG can help calm an overactive immune system.
+They help reduce inflammation and prevent the body from attacking its own tissues.
+These treatments do not increase the risk of infection.
+IVIG and SCIG are considered safe for use during pregnancy and breastfeeding.
+IVIG is used for many autoimmune conditions such as Kawasaki’s disease in children, dermatomyositis, polymyositis, and systemic lupus erythematosus (SLE).
 Additionally, it can be used to treat immunodeficiency.

 How To Take It